cloudmc-inc/rules/README.md

 - Supporting groups that promote- or promote/deny genocide, harrassment and/or discrimination. [mute-48h] [ban-perma]
 - Your server profile is also eligable for moderation

+**C8.
+Identity theft.** Under no circumstances are members of booster rank or higher allowed to pose as another member via /nick, whether by an identical or similar username.

 ## Section D - Nation Rules